gmlang/masterr/about/index.md

 # About Guangming Lang
 ![](/images/gmlang4.jpg)

-MasterR.org was founded by Guangming Lang.
-Guangming is a data scientist and entrepreneur.
+Guangming Lang is a data scientist and entrepreneur.
 He's the founder and chief data scientist of [cabaceo](http://cabaceo.com), a data science consulting company.
 Before founding MasterR.org and cabaceo, he worked as an analytic consultant at FICO.
 He has a master's degree in biostatistics from the [University of Michigan](http://umich.edu) and a bachelor's degree in math from the [New College of Florida](http://www.ncf.edu).
 He won the prestigious national science foundation graduate research fellowship award in 2009, the same award Steven Levitt won when he was a graduate student.

 He's passionate about R and teaching.
 He's helped students from University of Michigan, UCLA, and Iowa State University master the R programming language.
-If you want to get his free R training materials, all you have to do is enter you email below and click "sign me up!"
+If you want to get his free R training materials, all you have to do is to enter you email below and click "sign me up!"

 <!-- Begin MailChimp Signup Form -->
 <html>